 Financial Dispute Resolution Service is owned and operated by FairWay Resolution Limited.

-Personal information is information about a living human being which identifies, or is capable of identifying that person.1 In your interactions with FairWay this may range from your contact details to details about your dispute.
+Personal information is any information which tells us something about a specific individual.1 In your interactions with FairWay this may range from your contact details to details about your dispute.
 It may include information that you have provided to FairWay, and information that others have provided with your consent.

 Sharing your information